snototter/viren2d/docs/source/index.rst

 .. warning::
    ``viren2d`` has not yet reached a stable `v1.0` release.

-   An initial, stable/feature-complete version might be released in late autumn 2022 (this is only a hobby/leisure time project).
+   A stable, mostly feature-complete version might be released in late autumn 2022 (this is only a hobby project).
    I **do not recommend** using this toolbox before ``v1.0``.
-   Until then, the API may and will change anytime, many features are still not properly tested, python bindings are incomplete, the documentation is a mess, *etc.*
+   Until then, the API may and will change anytime, many features are still not properly tested, python bindings & documentation might be incomplete, *etc.*

-``viren2d`` is my *Swiss Army knife* to visualize the results of common computer vision tasks in 2D.
+`viren2d <https://github.com/snototter/viren2d>`__ is my *Swiss Army knife* to visualize the results of common computer vision tasks in 2D.
 It is designed to be swiftly integrated into both **C++ and Python** environments.

 **What is it good for?**